 Lisa L. Wynn is Associate Professor in the Department of Anthropology at Macquarie University in Sydney, Australia.
-She received her PhD in 2003 from Princeton University, where she subsequently held two postdoctoral research positions at the Office of Population Research and the Center for Health and Wellbeing.
-Her research has been supported by grants from the Social Science Research Council, the Australian government's Office of Learning and Teaching, and the Australian Research Council, and she has won both the Vice Chancellor’s Teaching Excellence Award from Macquarie University and a national teaching award from the Australian government.
+She received her PhD in 2003 from Princeton University's Anthropology Department, then subsequently held two postdoctoral research positions at Princeton's Office of Population Research and Center for Health and Wellbeing.
+Her research has been supported by grants from the Social Science Research Council, the Australian government's Office of Learning and Teaching, and the Australian Research Council, and she has won both the Vice Chancellor’s Teaching Excellence Award from Macquarie University and a national teaching award from the Australian Office of Learning and Teaching.
 She has been conducting fieldwork in Egypt since 1998, with a focus on tourism, gender, reproductive health technologies, sexuality, and religion.
 She also conducts research in Australia on ethics review bureaucracies and on lay understandings of infectious disease.
-She serves on the editorial board of Maternal and Child Health Journal and Contraception, and will be Associate Editor of the journal American Ethnologist in 2022.
+She serves on the editorial boards of Maternal and Child Health Journal and Contraception, and will be Associate Editor of the journal American Ethnologist in 2022.
 She has served as President of the Austalian Anthropological Society (2020) and on the AAS Executive Committee (2018-2021).
 She is the author of 2 monographs, the co-editor of 3 edited books, and has published several dozen book chapters and journal articles.

 - Pyramids and Nightclubs (2007, University of Texas Press).
 Named Leeds Honor Book of 2008 by the Society for Urban, National, and Transnational/Global Anthropology (SUNTA).